andyjessop/andyjessop/README.md

 ### Hi there 👋

 I'm Andy Jessop, a passionate software engineer, focussing on front-end development.

 I _love_ quality, and _loathe_ the throwaway culture.
-My motto is "build once, build right".
-Ok, it's not that catchy, but you get what I mean; if you build it right the first time, you don't need to keep on revisiting and rebuilding.
-A core tactic to achieve this strategy is to #useThePlatform.
+My motto is "build once, build right"; if you build it right the first time, you don't need to keep on revisiting and rebuilding.

+Crucially, this means #useThePlatform.
 When you build with native tools, rather than libraries, you build for the long term.
 You build to last.

 - 🔭 I’m currently working on [a front-end framework](https://github.com/andyjessop/pivot) that encourages long-lived, decoupled code for SPAs.
 - 🌱 I’m starting to write down thoughts, ideas, and experiences.
 You can find them on my DEV.to page [here](https://dev.to/andyjessop).